Testing for halide ions using silver nitrate header image.

 Solubility of the silver halides in ammonia solution

 One of the problems with using the above test to identify chlorides, bromides and iodides is that it can be difficult to tell the difference between white, cream and yellow coloured precipitates; the differences can be subtle at times and difficult to distinguish particularly between white and cream coloured precipitates.
-However we can use differences in the solubilities of silver chlorides, bromides and iodides in ammonia solutions to back up the silver nitrate test.
+However we can use differences in the solubilities of silver chlorides, bromides and iodides in ammonia solutions to back up the silver nitrate test, for example:

 Key Points